SametHope/Sorted-Delegates/README.md

 # Sorted Delegates
-Sorted Delegates enable you to manage delegates and callbacks in specific orders instead of the default behaviour which is the subscription order and is often unreliable.
+Sorted Delegates is a helpful tool that empowers you to manage delegates and callbacks with precision, unlike the default behavior that can sometimes be as reliable as a spinning roulette wheel.
+We all know that relying on a specific order of execution is generally discouraged in code design, but hey, life has its unpredictable moments.
+So, when you find yourself in a situation where you need that order to be just right and other online alternatives fall short, Sorted Delegates steps up to the plate.

-While relying on a specific order of execution is generally discouraged in code design, this code may help to address situations where such a requirement arises and no other suitable alternatives are available online.
+Additionally, I couldn't find any online implementations of sorted/ordered delegates that didn't involve costly techniques like using attributes and reflection.
+That's why now having Sorted Delegates available online is great.
+It provides a simple and direct solution without the need for convoluted workarounds, making it accessible to anyone who stumbles upon it.

 ## Features
 The repository offers the following delegate types: